Is ADHD A Disability?

 This form of ADHD can have specific impacts on a person's daily life and functioning.
 For example, their lack of patience and reluctance to wait for directions could make them more prone to mishaps.
 They may also exhibit disruptive behaviors in social settings due to issues with impulse control and a lack of insight into the results of their actions.

 The most common treatments for the primary hyperactive-impulsive type are behavioral therapy and medication management.
-Behavioral therapy focuses on helping the person develop self-control and self-control skills to manage impulsivity and hyperactivity in different situations.
+Behavioral therapy focuses on helping the person develop self-control as well as skills to manage impulsivity and hyperactivity in different situations.

 Medication management is used to help reduce some of the symptoms associated with the primary hyperactive-impulsive type, such as impulsivity, restlessness, and difficulty focusing on tasks.
 It’s important to note that behavioral therapy and medication management should be used together for optimal results.